kubernetes-sigs/kustomize/site/content/en/installation/binaries/_index.md

 Binaries at various versions for linux, MacOs and Windows are published on the [release page].

-The follow [script] detects your OS and downloads the appropriate kustomize binary to your current working directory.
+The following [script] detects your OS and downloads the appropriate kustomize binary to your current working directory.

 ```